Lanzarote 0034 653840440

 Be responsible for each other’s safety

-Events which include an AA meeting can have no more than 10 participants, if a meeting exceeds this number it is up to each individual meeting to adhere to the previously agreed group protocols.
-The Law states that you must wear a mask at ALL times in ALL public spaces at ALL times, this covers both inside and outside public spaces.
-Regardless of whether the 1.5 meter distance can be maintained.
+Events which include an AA meeting have restrictions on numbers dependant on the level of the island, if a meeting exceeds this number it is up to each individual meeting to adhere to the previously agreed group protocols.
+The Law states that you must wear a mask at ALL times in ALL public spaces at ALL times in indoor meetings.
 You must also try to ensure you maintain a 1.5 meter distance.

 Members must wear the mask correctly, covering the nose and mouth.